Château La Croix de Bourseau 2011 - Vieilles vignes

 Rated estate Award-winning wines (This producer's wines are regularly recognized by the guide)

-A wine with good concentration inherited from old vines, which is immediately apparent in a deep bouquet of ripe grapes underscored by mellow oak.
-The palate is equally fleshy, smooth, and powerful.
-Still austere on the finish, it will benefit from aging.
+A wine with good concentration derived from old vines, which is immediately apparent in a deep bouquet of ripe grapes underscored by well-integrated oak.
+The palate, in perfect harmony, is full-bodied, smooth, and powerful.
+Still austere on the finish, it will improve with age.